Borohrádek: Etymology

-Originally, the local fortress was called Hrádek (literally 'little castle') and the settlement around it Bor (i.e. 'pine forest', referring to the forest surrounding the settlement), but these two names were sometimes confused.
+Originally, the local fortress was called Hrádek ('little castle' in Czech) and the settlement around it Bor (i.e. 'pine forest', referring to the forest surrounding the settlement), but these two names were sometimes confused.
 From the 15th century, the compound Borhrádek (later changed to Borohrádek) began to appear to distinguish it from many other places with the name Hrádek.

 Geography

 Borohrádek is located about 21 km southeast of Hradec Králové.
 It lies in the Orlice Table.
 The highest point is at 293 m above sea level.
 The town is situated on the left bank of the Tichá Orlice River.

 History

-The first written mention of Borohrádek is from 1342, when it was already a market town with a fortress and belonged to the Potštejn estate.
+The first written mention of Borohrádek is from 1342, when it was already a market town with a fortress, and when it belonged to the Potštejn estate.
 The Betengel family, which acquired Borohrádek in 1582, had rebuilt the fortress into a smaller manor house.
 The manor house burned down in 1811.

 In 1971, Borohrádek obtained the town status.